 Zimbabwe’s political background

-This programme is part of the ‘Lobby and Advocacy’ programme of the Dutch Ministry of Foreign Affairs and is implemented in cooperation with AWEPA.
+This programme is co-funded by the Dutch Ministry of Foreign Affairs.
 More on the Strategic Partnership with the Ministry here.